IITGuwahati-AI/Learning-Content/Phase 3 - 2020 (Summer)/Week 1 (Mar 28 - Apr 4)/README.md

 Follow this [GitHub Tutorial](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) to get started with Github.
 Then, follow the following steps:

-1. Fork this *repository* (This will create a copy of this repository on your profile which you can tinker with).
+1. Fork this *repository* (This will create a copy of this repository on your profile).

 2. Upload the code and results(graphs/plots/best feature with explantion) in a folder with the format <name_roll number> in your own forked repo and make a pull request to this parent repository.